-No. 20.
-Both sides of One Hundred and Twenty-eighth street, between Eighth avenue and Avenue St. Nicholas; also, west side of Avenue St. Nicholas, from centre line of One Hundred and Twenty-eighth to the centre line of One Hundred and Twenty-eighth to the centre line of One Hundred and Twenty-eighth to the centre line of One Hundred and I fwenty-eighth to the centre line of One Hundred and I fwenty-eighth to the centre line of One Hundred and Fire etc.
+No 20.
+Both sides of One Hundred and Twenty-eighth street, between Eighth avenue and Avenue St. Nicholas; also, west side of Avenue St. Nicholas, from centre line of One Hundred and Twenty-eighth to the centre line of One Hundred and Twenty-ninth street.